 It is not a legal requirement to have a bribery policy for the business.
 However, if a bribery offence takes place within the business or by a business that acts on behalf of the business a defence will not be available if a policy has not been put in place.

 Well section 7 of the the Act makes a business (including its directors) liable for a bribery offence committed by an ‘associated person’.
 This is defined to include people who perform services on behalf of the company but are not employed by it.
-Sales agents, consultants, subsidiary companies and joint venture partners are all a common risk area here.
+So this means sales agents, consultants, subsidiary companies and joint venture partners are all a common risk area here.

 Section 7(2) provides a defence to the business if they can show that they have adequate procedures in place to prevent bribery within their organisation of by ‘associated persons’ in other business organisations.